Carmela J. DeCandia, Psy.D. - Director, The National Center on Family Homelessness

 Christina Murphy, MM - Director of Communications

-Christina Murphy oversees The National Center's communications and policy initiatives.
-Prior to joining The National Center, she managed community initiatives and worked on policies to increase participation in the federal nutrition programs at Project Bread - The Walk for Hunger in Massachusetts.
-She has also worked as a deputy press secretary for the MA Senate, on the communications team of a statewide gubernatorial campaign in MA, and as a legislative aide in the U.S. Senate.
-She received a Master of Management with a concentration in child, youth, and family policy from the Heller School for Social Policy and Management at Brandeis University and a Bachelor of Arts in child development and sociology from Tufts University.
+Christina Murphy currently oversees communications strategies and previously directed the Campaign to End Child Homelessness at The National Center.
+She has managed regional programs and community initiatives and developed policies to increase participation in the federal nutrition programs in Massachusetts.
+She has also served as Deputy Press Secretary in the Massachusetts Senate, on the communications team of a statewide gubernatorial campaign, and as Legislative Aide in the U.S. Senate.
+Ms. Murphy received a Master of Management with a concentration in child, youth, and family policy from the Heller School for Social Policy and Management at Brandeis University and a Bachelor of Arts in child development and sociology from Tufts University.

 Lillian Ballkishun - Operations & Human Resources Manager